tlambert03/pycudasirecon/_sources/installation.md

 ## GPU requirements

 This software requires a CUDA-compatible NVIDIA GPU.
-The underlying cudadecon libraries have been compiled against different versions of the CUDA toolkit.
+The underlying cudasirecon libraries have been compiled against different versions of the CUDA toolkit.
 The required CUDA libraries are bundled in the conda distributions so you don't need to install the CUDA toolkit separately.
 If desired, you can pick which